AlexandraLivadas/Loris/docs/wiki/99_Developers/Developers_Guide.md

     ```

 ## 6. Accessing a Database
-To access the database, use the following command, using the credentials given to you:
+To access the database, use the following command with the credentials given to you and provide the password on prompt:
 ```
 mysql -u user -h host database -p
 ```
-and provide the password on prompt.

 If you are new to the MySQL commandline, try using `\G` instead of `;` at the end of a query - this will print one column value per line, which makes the query output easier to read.